 - The undergraduate student researcher must not cause harm to research participants: "harm" may apply to one's physical, psychological or emotional well-being, reputation, and/or employability.

 - the proposed research must fall under at least one of the following six categories in order for the Charles Center StudentIRB to authorize the research project:

-1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as:(a) research on regular and special education instructional strategies, or (b) research on the effectiveness of or the comparison among instructional techniques, curricula or classroom managment methods.
+1) Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as:(a) research on regular and special education instructional strategies, or (b) research on the effectiveness of or the comparison among instructional techniques, curricula or classroom management methods.

 3) Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior that is not exempt under paragraph #2 (above) if: (a) the human subjects are elected or appointed public officials or candidates for public office, or (b)federal statute(s) require(s) without exception that the confidentiality of the personally identifiable information will be maintained throughout the research and thereafter.